 Finally, knowing how to relax and be still are vital aspects of effective stress release.
-And, ultimately, they both contribute to the maintenance of our overall health and well-being.
+Ultimately, they both contribute to the maintenance of our overall health and well-being.
 So never rule out visiting a community health and wellness center or consulting a licensed professional if you are having any difficulty managing stress.

 Check-out any of my publications on meditation and stillness below:

 Also, check-out these products: